ylieder/ruffruleannotator/README.md

 ```

 ### Keep order of entries
 By default `ruffruleannotator` sorts the rule IDs within the sections alphabetically.
-The order of entries can be reserved:
+The order of entries can be preserved:
 ```shell
 ruffruleannotator --no-sort
 ```